 For example, when I decided to adopt a budget, I had to address lots of little moments in everyday life when I could either spend or save.
 The first step was to identify those moments—say, a crazy morning when making lunch was the last thing on my mind—and find ways to handle them.

-Even the biggest problems are the accumulated effect of many small decisions and moments that have gone the wrong way.
 Since I knew that I was most tempted to forego a packed lunch when I was rushing to get out the door in the morning, I experimented with different ways to pack my lunch ahead of time.
 I tried making them the night before, but I found that I was too exhausted at the end of a long day.
 Then I tried getting up at 5 am to give myself plenty of extra time in the morning, but found that wakeup time grueling.
 I tried eating only frozen meals and pre-packaged food (gross).
 Eventually, I settled on making a specific lunch plan for the week ahead of time and trying to prepare the basics on Sundays.
 Each of these experiments allowed me to try handling a specific, challenging moment in a different way.
 Which brings me to my second point:

 2. Keep your experiments very small.